 On your agenda should be the Limu Pools.
-Located near Namukulu, a short sea track leads down to a large sheltered cove with crystal clear waters.
+Located near Namukulu, a short sea track leads down to a large sheltered cove with crystal lear waters.
 The pools are best visited at mid to full incoming tide for older kids that want some deeper water for snorkelling and cliff-jumping.
 Otherwise, if you have little ones, visit the Limu Pools at low tide when they are nice and shallow!

 Matapa Chasm and Talava Arches

 Travel a little further north to Hikutavake where there’s a large grassy area for parking.
 There, you’ll find the Matapa Chasm and the Talava Arches sea tracks.
 If the tide is still low or at mid-tide, we recommend heading to the Talava Arches first.
 The Matapa Chasm can be enjoyed at any tide.

 The Talava Arches Sea Track is a 30-minute venture through the forest along a rocky path, where sturdy shoes are required.
 You’ll finally approach a limestone cave to scramble through where guide ropes lead the way (of course, keep an eye on enthusiastic children).
 The cave opens up on a viewpoint of a magnificent coastal arch.
 Walk on the reef under the arch at low tide to admire its majestic size and snorkel in the narrow channel at the bottom of the reef, lined with beautiful coral.

 Return on the Talava Arches Sea Track the same way, then head down to the Matapa Chasm Sea Track just next door.
 The walk is an easy seven-minute walk to another amazing swimming and snorkelling spot that can be enjoyed at all tides.